pentagramswheel/libra/README.md

 10. `String messageID` - the Discord message ID of the draft request.
 11. `int NUM_PLAYERS_TO_START_DRAFT` - the number of players to start the draft.
 12. `Random numGenerator` - a random number generator.
+13. `int mapGens` - the amount of times a map generation has occurred for the draft.

 ----